cilium/tetragon/docs/content/en/docs/reference/tracing-policy.md

         <td><b>btfType</b></td>
         <td>string</td>
         <td>
           Type of original argument.
-This is currenlty only used in UsdtSpecs for arguments with the Resolve attribute set.
+This is currently only used in UsdtSpecs and UprobeSpecs for arguments with the Resolve attribute set.
 It relies on the BTF file defined by BTFPath to extract the type.<br/>
         </td>